smpallen99/exrm/README.md

 had never been run.
 This is a destructive operation, as you can't get your releases back unless they were source-controlled, so exrm will ask you for confirmation before proceeding with the cleanup.

+- `mix release --rpm`

+This option generates the release and build an RPM using the default spec and init script templates.
+The generated files can be found in:

+- _build/rpm/SPECS/name.spec      # the generated spec file used to build the rpm
+- _build/rpm/SOURCES/name         # the generated init script included in the rpm
+- _build/rpm/RPMS/x86_64/name-version-x86_64.rpm  # the generated rpm

+Used the following mix task to customize the rpm

+- `mix release.copy_rpm_templates`

+This task creates a copy of the spec and init script templates:

+- rpm/templates/spec
+- rpm/templates/init_script

+You can customize this files.
+They will be used instead of the defaults on subsequent rpm builds.

 ## Getting Started